Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and

-We have introduced the Faceted HyperSARA method, which leverages a spatio-spectral facet prior model for wide-band radio-interferometric imaging.
-The underlying regularization encodes a sophisticated facet-specific prior model to ensure precision of the image reconstruction, allowing the bottleneck induced by the size of the image cube to be efficiently addressed via parallelization.
+We have proposed the Faceted HyperSARA approach based on convex optimization, which leverages a spatio-spectral facet prior model for wide-band intensity image reconstruction in radio interferometry.
+The underlying regularization encodes a facet-specific prior model to ensure high quality of the reconstructed images, while allowing the bottleneck induced by the size of the image cube to be efficiently addressed via parallelization.